TaylorBelk1/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+        access: O(n)
+        add/remove front: O(n) (add, then "scoot" all others down/over)
+        add/remove back: O(1)
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+    O(n)

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?
+    block of data w/ proof of work, prev block, transactions.
+Chain refs to hash of prev block that is req. to access the next block in chain

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?
+    proof of work is complex and reqs lots of computing power.
+Easy verification afterwards though. prevents an attack because no one computer would be able to beat the collective of all other miners in oder to alter the chain.
+If they do it can be checked easily.

 ## Project Set Up